williamspiro/contentDruid/README.md

 ```
 $ python3 moveWebsiteToLanding.py 1234-5678-9123-4567 www.domain.com
 ```
-Runs `moveWebsiteToLanding.py` for pages on www.domain.com, nulling out the `domain` field for pages which have it set as the `domain` argument,allowing these pages to inherit the domain that is porimary for their content type  for portal with access token `1234-5678-9123-4567`
+Runs `moveWebsiteToLanding.py` for pages on www.domain.com, nulling out the `domain` field for pages which have it set as the `domain` argument, allowing these pages to inherit the domain that is primary for their content type  for portal with access token `1234-5678-9123-4567`

 ## cmsFinder.py
 _REQUIRES_